Franz Halder: Myth of the clean Wehrmacht

 The Americans were aware the manuscripts contained numerous apologia.
 However, they also contained intelligence that the Americans viewed as important in the event of a war between the US and the Soviet Union.
 Halder had coached former Nazi officers on how to make incriminating evidence disappear.
 Many of the officers he coached such as Heinz Guderian went on to write best-selling biographies that broadened the appeal of the apologia.
 Halder succeeded in his aim of rehabilitating the German officer corps, first with the US military, then widening circles of politics and finally millions of Americans.

 In 1949 Halder wrote Hitler als Feldherr which was translated into English as Hitler as Commander and published in 1950.
 The work contains the central ideas behind the myth of the clean Wehrmacht that were subsequently reproduced in countless histories and memoirs.
 The book describes an idealised commander who is then compared to Hitler.
 The commander is noble, wise, against the war in the East and free of any guilt.
 Hitler alone is responsible for the evil committed; his complete immorality is contrasted with the moral behaviour of the commander who has done no wrong.

 Halder's myth-making was not concentrated solely on absolving himself and the German army from war crimes; he also created two strategic and operational myths.
 The first is that Hitler alone was responsible for the military blunders during the invasion of the Soviet Union.
 The second myth is that the blitzkrieg campaign he so strongly advocated would have resulted in the capture of Moscow and won the war for Germany.
 The historians Ronald Smelser and Edward J. Davies writing in The Myth of the Eastern Front said "Franz Halder embodies better than any other high German officer the dramatic difference between myth and reality as it emerged after World War II".

 Retirement

 Halder's work with the Historical Commission drew to a close at the end of the 1950s, and he received praise from The Pentagon.
-Rear Admiral Walter Ansel who had worked with Halder while researching Operation Sealion, the planned Invasion of England, recommended he become an associate of the United States Naval Institute.
+Rear Admiral Walter Ansel who had worked with Halder while researching Operation Sea Lion, the planned Invasion of England, recommended he become an associate of the United States Naval Institute.
 In 1961 he was awarded the Meritorious Civilian Service Award for this work.
 This award was bestowed by Major General Edgar C. Doleman on behalf of President John F. Kennedy.
 Halder thus became the only German to be decorated by both Adolf Hitler and an American president.
 (He had received the Knight's Cross of the Iron Cross from Hitler in 1939.)

 During the 1960s, Halder became akin to a "historical icon", fielding questions from historians and general public alike.
 Halder died in 1972 in Aschau im Chiemgau, Bavaria.
-The praise he received was in stark contrast to the reality of his actual military career—in particular, the atrocities on the Eastern Front.